 General themes in Lilian Kolster’s Peace Pipe vine artwork, are types 2c Basket, typical of woven texture (here vines and smoke), instruments (pipe stem), or containers (pipe bowl); and type 3 Queen, of long necks (buzzards, and fox pipe neck), queen (here taking the place of the adjacent King), spring (leaves), or school (insight from meditation); and type 4 King, of birds, or furnace (pipe bowl).
-As the caterpillar smoking a hookah in Alice in Wonderland, life cycles teach insight into natural patterns.
-Below is a structuralist analysis of the archetype model against Kolster’s Peace Pipe painting.
+Life cycles offer some insight into natural patterns, as the caterpillar smoking a hookah does in Alice in Wonderland.
+Below is the standard list indicating which optional features Kolster expressed in this painting.

 1 Builder; Buzzard B (bird) hovering (twist), in a group (cluster).